-Andrew Soria is a visual artist creating pop surreal cityscapes that explore the intersection of infrastructure, culture, & memory.
+Andrew Soria is a photographer & visual artist creating pop surreal cityscapes that explore the intersection of infrastructure, culture, & memory.

 B. 1986, Red Bank, NJ